Blog article

 Borrowers with a total and permanent disability may qualify for Total and Permanent Disability (TPD) discharge.
 This program forgives all remaining federal student loan debt for eligible borrowers.

-The Saving on a Valuable Education (SAVE) plan, introduced in 2023, offers more generous terms for loan forgiveness.
-Under this plan, borrowers with original loan balances of $12,000 or less can have their remaining balance forgiven after just 10 years of payments.
+The Saving on a Valuable Education (SAVE) plan, introduced in 2023, offered more generous terms for loan forgiveness.
+Under this plan, borrowers with original loan balances of $12,000 or less could have their remaining balance forgiven after just 10 years of payments.

 Qualified Jobs for Student Loan Forgiveness